 Enter a link into Facebook's Debugger to preview how it will look when published to Facebook.
 The tool flags missing meta tags and anything else you need to fix.

-Visit the Facebook article A guide to sharing on Facebook to check to see if your website is set up to generate optimal link previews.
+Visit the Facebook article A guide to sharing on Facebook to see if your website is set up to generate optimal link previews.

 If the URL was only recently published, Facebook may not have extracted the data for the link you’re trying to share.
 Wait and try your post again.

-Note: Facebook does not extract data from Facebook-centric links, such as Events, when publishing through third-party platforms like Hootsuite.
+Note: Facebook does not extract link preview data from links that are from Facebook.com, such as a link to a Page post, when publishing through third-party platforms like Hootsuite.

 Customize a link preview